- A Chronological Presentation

 close to the Arab port of Jaffa.
 Many Arabs also found

-their way to Palestine during these days.
-In 1914
+their way to Palestine during this time.
+In 1914 the

-the Jewish popolation had grown to 85.000, the Arab
+Jewish popolation had grown to 85.000, the Arab to

 1915-17 - Promises and Alliances

 As Britain planned its invasion of the Ottoman Empire,

 of which Palestine was a part, it tried to build alliances

 in several directions.
 In 1915, in a secret correspondance

 with the Emir of Mecca, Britain promised support for